tech2wiki/tech2wiki-website/content/technical_procedures/saab/security/replacing_twice.md

 ### Preparations

 Before programming the replacement TWICE, following preparations are recommended:
-* Retrieve DTCs with Tech 2
+* Retrieve DTCs with Tech2
-* Take your Tech 2 and connect to the mating connector below the steering wheel and read DTCs:
+* Take your Tech2 and connect to the mating connector below the steering wheel and read DTCs:
 * Select F0: Diagnostics
 * Select Model year
 * Select SAAB 9-3 or SAAB 9-5